 1. Pricing Like a Short-Term Rental

-2. Ignoring the Lease Agreement
+2. Skipping the Lease Agreement

 3. Under-Furnishing the Kitchen